 The Enamine collection is a commercially available library.

+These datasets exist as private instances behind the CDD Firewall so your independent structure is not exposed to the internet.
 This new vector-based methodology will help you uncover structurally related compounds quickly.
 These structures can then be exported for further analysis and purchasing.

 Using the Deep Learning Tool in CDD Vault